Camosun College: History

 The trade-mark with the words 'Camosun College' was filed with the Canadian Intellectual Property Office Canadian Trade-marks database on 2008-02-22.

 Camosun College enrolled its first students in September 1971 when it opened as a two-year institution offering university transfer, vocational and upgrading courses to the residents of southern Vancouver Island.

-In 2022/23, the college had around 1,400 employees and a budget of $147.4 million.
+In 2024-25, the college had around 1,400 employees and a budget of $174.1 million.
+Plans for the first-ever on-campus student housing on the Lansdowne campus were announced in June 2024.

 Campus

 Lansdowne

 The Lansdowne campus is located in Saanich, on the corner of Lansdowne and Foul Bay Roads, overlooking the city of Victoria and the Olympic Mountains.
 Each semester, the Lansdowne campus hosts students enrolled in university transfer, college preparatory and access programs as well as career programs in arts, science, business, and dental hygiene and dental assistant programs.

 The campus facilities are surrounded by tree-lined grounds.
 The Alan Batey Library, opened in 1991, is located prominently in the centre of the campus.
 The Dental Health Education Centre, opened in 1990, stands opposite the Library.

 The Isabel Dawson building is the centre for most student services including information and registration, academic advising, financial aid, assessment, disability support services, international student services, counselling and the career resource centre.
 The Fisher building houses the campus bookstore and cafeteria, as well as classrooms, labs and offices for nursing, biology, physics, chemistry and other disciplines.
 The Paul Building and Richmond House also provide space for classrooms, labs and offices.
 The Child Care Centre looks after about 25 children on campus.

 In the southeast corner of the campus the Dunlop House is a heritage building which houses the Hotel and Restaurant Management program's student-operated restaurant.
 In contrast to all the facilities on campus, the 1914 Young Building with its clock tower and Italian Renaissance architecture, sits on the south-west corner of the campus and is an historic city landmark.

 Camosun College's music program and the Victoria Conservatory of Music have shared a building on the Lansdowne campus since 1991.

 Most of the college's Health and Human Services programs moved from the Lansdowne campus to the Interurban campus in fall 2019 after the new Alex & Jo Campbell Centre for Health and Wellness opened.

 In October 2022, the college celebrated the reopening of the newly renovated Wilna Thomas Building featuring new spaces for study, collaboration, events and Indigenous learning.